danielj314/joio-entertainment/README.md

 - OrderLineItem - It contains information relating to an order and its items.
 Connects to the Product and Order model.
 - Product - It contains all of the information relating to a product found on the website.
 Connects to OrderLineItem and Category.
 - Category - It contains all of the information relating to a category.
 Related to products for filtering and sorting.
 Connects to the Product model.
-- Reviews - It contains all the information relating to a review that has been submitted by an user -Contact - It contains all the information relating to a contact form that has been submitted by an user
+- Reviews - It contains all the information relating to a review that has been submitted by an user.
+It connects to the user model to ensure the user is authenticated and logged in.
+- Contact - It contains all the information relating to a contact form that has been submitted by an user.

 [Back to table of contents](#table-of-contents)